ThreatByte/RiskMatrix/README.md

 # RiskMatrix

-##Introduction
+## Introduction

--We were assigned to the HealthCare industry, and our group had to determine what risks were involved with the healthcare industry.
+- We were assigned to the HealthCare industry, and our group had to determine what risks were involved with the healthcare industry.